geeksusma/rest-2nd-level/README.md

   * /pieces

-Probably just /cars and /bikes would be enough and to retrieve pieces you could model in this way:
+Probably just /cars and /bikes would be enough, and to retrieve pieces you could model in this way:

  * /cars/pieces: To deal with the full catalog of pieces for cars